haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 We can repeat the docking as described above in our tutorial, but using this time either the ABodyBuilder2 or AlphaFold2 models as input.
 For this, modify your haddock3 configuration file, changing the input PDB file of the first molecule (the antibody) using the respective HADDOCK-ready models provided in the `pdbs` directory.
-You will also need to change the restraint filename using to keep the two parts of the antibody together (those files are present in the `restraints` directory.
+You will also need to change the restraint filename used to keep the two parts of the antibody together (those files are present in the `restraints` directory.

-Further run haddock3 as described above.
+Further, run haddock3 as described above.

 Pre-calculated runs are provided in the `runs` directory.
 Analyse your run (or the pre-calculated ones) as described previously.